GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q3/index.md

 ## Comments on Individual Sites of Interest

-<B>NSW6 field site</B>, also known as Boggabri, is situated on the slope of a hill, which rises about 200m over a length of
+**NSW6 field site**, also known as Boggabri, is situated on the slope of a hill, which rises about 200m over a length of around 700m.
-around 700m.
 The bottom of the hill is situated within a canola field, However, the field site is located along the slope of the hill, which is covered with native vegetation, mainly comprising of trees.
 This site was specifically selected to be more challenging than typical field sites due to the slope of the hill and the presence of the tree